Jaysigx/Drawbridge/README.md

 For server owners:

 1.Place the server.lua in your server's resources folder.

 2.Ensure proper validation and permission logic for bridge adjustments within the server.lua script.
-3.Sync the bridge height changes to all clients using the bridge:syncBridgeHeight event.

 Contributing
 =================